It Starts With One Big Idea

 You might be wondering how setting goals fits in.
 I still set goals but I like the idea of choosing one big idea that guides my year.
 I know, by doing so, I will grow in ways that support me in achieving all those other goals.
 So by all means, set goals but I encourage you spend some time coming up with your one big idea that you want to focus on this year.

 Once you’ve found your big idea, make sure you’ve got your word (phrase or quote) someplace where you will see it many times a day or maybe even in a few different places.
+If you don’t see it everyday, you’ll lose focus and forget about it.

 Then, just like when you set goals, some action is required.
 Here are some things you can ask yourself: